 preceded_by edge, pointing in the opposite direction.

-The STRING COMPRESS and STRING_SET COMPRESS data types achieve compression by mapping each unique attribute value to a small integer.
+The STRING COMPRESS data type achieve compression by mapping each unique attribute value to a small integer.
 The mapping table ("this string" = "this integer") is called the dictionary.
 If two such attributes have the same or similar sets of possible values, then it is desirable to have them share one dictionary because it uses less storage space.

 When a STRING COMPRESS attribute is declared in a vertex or edge, the user can optionally provide a name for the dictionary.
 Any attributes which share the same dictionary name will share the same dictionary.
 For example, v1.attr1, v1.attr2, and e.attr1 below share the same dictionary named "e1".